mozilla/openwebapps/docs/ACTIVITIES.md

      string action;
      string type;
      object data;

+     /* Only visible to the service provider: */ optional string message;
      void postResult(in object data);
+     void postException(in object data);

+     /* exception constants TBD */
     }

 * `action`: A string that specifies the activity to be launched.
 * `type`: An optional MIME type that further defines the type of the payload data. e.g., “image/png” if data is a PNG image.
 * `data`: A structured clone that constitutes the payload to send to the service.
+* `message`: An optional string argument that is used in mediator-to-service coordination
 * `postResult`: The method used by the service to return data to the client.
 This method is provided by the browser, and is only useful in the context of the service.
-The client should (*ed: must?*) not set this.
+The client MAY NOT not set this.
+* `postException`: The method used by the service to signal an error to the client.
+This method is provided by the browser, and is only useful in the context of the service.
+The client MAY NOT set this.

 Clients interact with the `startActivity` method to start processing: